swatbotics/ursim/README.md

 command below with either `python3` or `python3.7` as appropriate.

 Now clone this repository, then go into a terminal and enter the following commands, depending on your OS.
+Don't forget to replace `PATH_TO_URSIM` with whatever path you cloned this repository into!

 #### Windows:

-    cd \path\to\ursim
+    cd PATH_TO_URSIM
     python -m venv --system-site-packages dev_env
     dev_env\Scripts\activate.bat

 #### Mac OS or Linux:

-    cd /path/to/ursim
+    cd PATH_TO_URSIM
     python3 -m venv --system-site-packages dev_env
     source dev_env/bin/activate